Manchester in 2019: A Lot to Look Forward to

 What better way to hunt one down, and throw off the shackles of a healthy January, than celebrating Chinese New Year on Tuesday 5th February.

-For you trivia geeks, it’s the year of the pig and there’s plenty going on in the city to get involved with.
+For you trivia geeks, it’s the year of the pig, and plenty is going on in the city to get involved with.

 The red lanterns are already in place hanging from the trees about town, but you can look forward to Chinese street food throughout the week in St Ann’s Square, plus the iconic Dragon Parade from Albert Square to Chinatown on the 10th February.

-In a nutshell, there’s plenty going on.
+In a nutshell, plenty is going on.
 Come and see for yourself.

 Happy New Year / 新年快乐.